Hyper-modal Imputation Diffusion Embedding with Dual-Distillation for Federated Multimodal Knowledge Graph Completion: Method

-However, there are both missing and observed data points in the diffusion processes, we need to design the objective with reconstruction supervision signals that are not affected by the missing modal points.
+However, there are both missing and observed data points in the diffusion processes; we need to design the objective with reconstruction supervision signals that are not affected by the missing modal points.
 Since the diffusion model preserves the feature size and location in both forward and backward processes, it offers a convenient solution for diffusion imputation optimization.
 We split the data at each step $\mathbf{x}_t$ to observed data and missing data $\mathbf{x}_t=\{\mathbf{x}_t^{obs},\mathbf{x}_t^{mis}\}$, that $\mathbf{x}_t^{obs}=M^c \odot \mathbf{x}_t$ and $\mathbf{x}_t^{mis}=(1-M^c) \odot \mathbf{x}_t,1\leq t\leq T$.
-We propose to constrain the diffusion of available modalities $\mathbf{x}_t^{obs}$ to be similar to their ground-truth features, so that the missing modalities $\mathbf{x}_t^{mis}$ from the same distributions can be reconstructed to be consistent with observed modalities.
-Thus the objective of diffusion imputation of each step $t$ is as \eqref{eq: L_t_imputation}.
-We elaborate on simplifying ELBO to masked diffusion imputation in App.
+We propose to constrain the diffusion of available modalities $\mathbf{x}_t^{obs}$ to be similar to their ground-truth features.
+This way, the output of the diffusion model is sampled from the same underlying conditional distribution $p(\mathbf{x}^{complete}|\mathbf{x}^{obs}_0)$, which is the complete hypermodal distribution conditioned on the observed modalities.
+This way, the data points of the missing modalities $\mathbf{x}_t^{mis}$ are also sampled from the conditional distribution $p(\mathbf{x}^{complete}|\mathbf{x}^{obs}_0)$, ensuring that the reconstructed hyper-modal embeddings maintain distributional consistency with the original MKGs with missing modalities.
+We elaborate on simplifying ELBO to masked imputation in App.
 B.B.

 Since after the optimization, the observed modalities and their reconstructed features are the same $\hat{\mathbf{x}}^{obs}_0=\mathbf{x}^{obs}_0$, and the reconstructed hyper-modal $\hat{\mathbf{x}}_0 \sim p_\theta(\mathbf{x}|\hat{\mathbf{x}}^{obs}_0=\mathbf{x}^{obs}_0)$, thus estimated missing features $\hat{\mathbf{x}}^{mis}_0$ are also from the same distributions $\hat{\mathbf{x}}_0^{mis} \sim p_\theta(\mathbf{x}^{mis}|\hat{\mathbf{x}}^{obs}_0=\mathbf{x}^{obs}_0)$, which made sure the completed three modalities are from the same distributions and maintain the semantic consistency.